imova/imova.github.io/_pages/about.md

 permalink: /about/
 ---

 Thanks for checking out my GitHub Site!
-I have a site at [imova.com](https://imova.com/) that talks a bit more [about me](https://imova.com/about-me/), but this site is for my eCPPT notes, machine walkthroughs and professional musings.
+I have a site at [imova.com](https://imova.com/) that talks a bit more [about me](https://imova.com/about-me/).
+This site is for my eCPPT notes, machine walkthroughs, and professional musings.
 <div align="center">
 <img src="/images/collage.png">
 </div><br />